adityajaiswal094/Stocks/README.md

 4. Now, in your root directory, run the command `npm run dev` to start the server.
 5. Finally, use Postman to test the APIs.

+## Data Fetching Strategy

+First the API looks for data in the cache.
+When there will be a cache miss, it will fetch data from the DB.

 ## APIs